openstack-archive/tricircle/specs/pike/cross-neutron-vxlan-networking.rst

 - Update configuration guide to introduce options for VxLAN network
 - Update networking guide to discuss new scenarios with VxLAN network
-- Add release note about cross-pod VxLAN networking support
+- Add release note about cross-Neutron VxLAN networking support

 References
 ==========